25% OFF 3+ ITEMS AT THE KOHZEN SHOP NOW

 Summary: Key Takeaways

-• Simple DIY recipe: Brew with 2–3 g high-quality Hojari frankincense per 750 ml water.
+• Easy to prepare: Brew with 2–3 g high-quality Hojari frankincense per 750 ml water.
 Let it steep 8–12 hours, then drink plain or lightly sweetened.
 You can reuse the resin for multiple brews.

 Ready to try making your own frankincense tea?
-Visit the KohzenOfficial Etsy shop to find our premium Hojari frankincense resin and begin brewing this ancient wellness infusion today!
+Visit the KohzenOfficial Etsy shop to find our premium Hojari frankincense resin and begin brewing this ancient wellness infusion today.
+Prefer scent rituals instead?
+Learn to burn resin cleanly in How to Use Frankincense Resin Like a Pro.

 Kohẓen Disclaimer: